FeatherweightLabs/FeatherweightRouter/README.md

 - **Path / URL**: A String representing the current view or UI state the application is in.
 This can include hierarchy and view dependent information as parameters or query values.
 Ie, viewing a user profile
 - **State**: A stream of values over time.
 - **UI**: User Interface: A visual representation of the State that a user can interact with.

+## TODO

+In order of achievability:

+- [ ] Decide if routes and routers should be interchangeable
+- [ ] Finalise usage specs
+- [ ] Seperate all UIKit coupling into protocols
+- [ ] Extendable router creators
+- [ ] AppKit and TVKit support
+- [ ] Automatic URL scheme support